CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 columns, of any Postgres type.
 A **spatial function** is one which returns a column of type `geometry` or `geography`.
 Output from spatial functions is returned as GeoJSON datasets.
-The output from non-spatial functions is returned as JSON datasets.
+Output from non-spatial functions is returned as JSON datasets.

 The example below illustrates
 the basic structure of a spatial set-returning function.
-See the [Examples](/examples/) section for more complex examples.
+See the [Examples](/examples/) section for further examples.

 #### Example of a spatial function

-This is about the simplest function example possible.
+This example is about the simplest possible spatial function, but it illustrates the most important concepts.
 It returns a filtered subset of a table ([ne_50m_admin_0_countries](https://www.naturalearthdata.com/http//www.naturalearthdata.com/download/50m/cultural/ne_50m_admin_0_countries.zip) which is in [EPSG:4326](https://epsg.io/4326)).
 The filter in this case is the first letters of the country name.

-Note that the `name_prefix` parameter includes a **default value**: this is useful for clients (like the preview interface for this service) that read arbitrary function definitions and need a default value to fill into interface fields.
+The `name_prefix` parameter includes a **default value**: this is useful for clients (like the preview interface for this service) that read arbitrary function definitions and need a default value to fill into interface fields.